TortoiseWolfe/rn_Turtorial_Outline/README.md

   return (
     <AuthProvider>
       {/**
-       * Single top-level <Stack>.
+       * The single top-level <Stack> for the app.
-       * Rely on Expo Router for the NavigationContainer, etc.
+       * Expo Router auto-provides NavigationContainer, so no need to import it.
        */}
       <Stack
         screenOptions={{